Resolutions update…

 It is often said that January – dubbed “the Monday of months” – is the most depressing month of the year.

 And many of us would resonate with a catalogue of reasons why: end of the holiday season, dismal weather and mounting debt.
 It is, I read, scientifically proven that shorter daylight hours and lack of sunlight do lead to SAD (seasonal affective disorder) which can play havoc with our body clocks and reduce energy and motivation.
-Possibly this is why the cheery resolutions of New Year’s Day can so often wither away as we battle against sluggish despondency?
+Possibly this is why the cheery resolutions of New Year’s Day can so often often wither away as we descend into sluggish despondency?

 So what can we do about it?